centreon/centreon-documentation/en/releases/centreon-core.md

 *Stalking option*

 The stalking option works again, it has been fixed.
+Make sure you are not enabling volatile option at the same time to really get an output stalking.

 *Macros filters*